 - 27th October 2018 - 7.30pm

-to be teaming up with The Bromley Philharmonic Choir for a special
+to team up with The Bromley Philharmonic Choir for a special

 performance of Verdi's Requiem.
-It will be conducted by Robyn
+It was conducted by Robyn Sevastos

-Sevastos with orchestra.
-The combined chorus should be in the
+with orchestra.
+The combined chorus was in the region of 100

-The four soloists are Helen Bailey, Gaynor Keeble, Roberto Abate
+The four soloists were Helen Bailey, Gaynor Keeble, John Findon

 and Mark Saberton.
 Helen recent played Santuzza in our Spring